lackroy511/good_habits_REST_API/README.md

     - Activate the virtual environment: `poetry shell`
     - Apply migrations: `python manage.py migrate`
     - Create a superuser if needed: `python manage.py createsuperuser` Default login: `1`, password: `1`
+    - Create three terminal sessions and execute in each of them:
         - Start the server: `python manage.py runserver`
+        - Start the celery worker: `celery -A config worker --loglevel=info`
+        - Start the celery beat: `celery -A config beat --loglevel=info`
     - If the server is running locally, access the documentation at:
         - [http://127.0.0.1:8000/swagger/](http://127.0.0.1:8000/swagger/)
         - [http://127.0.0.1:8000/redoc/](http://127.0.0.1:8000/redoc/)